SCI Regranting Scheme to EU members in 202525

 Key impact and results

-The project succeeded in building an inclusive environment for members of the LGBTQIA+ community and allies and fostered meaningful connections with and hear new perspectives and experiences from a diverse group of people.
-It allowed participants to explore their own identity and queerness, challenge social narratives, and reflect on their own and others experiences through the creation of visual storytelling pieces and performances.
+The project succeeded in building an inclusive environment for members of the LGBTQIA+ community and allies.
+It fostered meaningful connections between individuals, and allowed participants to hear new perspectives and experiences from a diverse group of people.
+Participants had space to explore their own identities, challenge social narratives, and reflect on their own and others’ experiences through the creation of visual storytelling pieces and performances.

 Organised by Voluntary Service International (VSI Ireland) with an awarded grant of 9 000€.